More than 95,000 people reported about $770 million in losses to fraud initiated on social media platforms in 2021.

 Reports are up for every age group, but people 18 to 39 were more than twice as likely as older adults to report losing money to these scams in 2021.

 For scammers, there is a lot to like about social media.
 It is a low-cost way to reach billions of people from anywhere in the world.
-It is easy to manufacture a fake persona, or scammers can hack into an existing profile to get “friends” to con, the report said.
+The report said that it is easy to manufacture a fake persona, or scammers can hack into an existing profile to get “friends” to con.

-There is the ability to fine-tune their approach by studying the personal details people share on social media, it added.
+It added that the ability to fine-tune their approach by studying the personal details people share on social media.